GULibrarySandbox/ten-repo/content/09-deidentify.md

 Any identifiers (name, date of birth, address or geospatial locations etc.) should be removed from main data set and replaced with a code/key.
 The code/key is then encrypted and stored separately.
 By storing de-identified data in a secure solution, you are meeting safety, controlled, ethical, privacy and funding agency requirements.

 *Re-identifing* an individual can be possible by recombining the de-identifiable data set and the identifiers.
-Steps need to be undertaken to avoid this occuring.
+There are processes that can be undertaken to mitigate this.

 #### Australian practical guidance for de-identification

-- The ARDC's [Identifiable Data](https://ardc.edu.au/resource/identifiable-data/)resource collates a selection of Australian and international practical guidelines and resources on how to de-identify datasets.
+- The ARDC's [Identifiable Data](https://ardc.edu.au/resource/identifiable-data/) resource collates a selection of Australian and international practical guidelines and resources on how to de-identify datasets.
 In addition, their [Publishing sensitive data guide](https://ardc.edu.au/resource/publishing-sensitive-data-guide/) is intended for researchers who *own* a data set and wish to share safely with fellow researchers or for publishing of data.

 * The Australian Government’s Office of the Australian Information Commissioner (OAIC) and CSIRO Data61 have released a [‘De-identification Decision Making Framework’](https://www.oaic.gov.au/privacy/guidance-and-advice/de-identification-decision-making-framework) which is a “practical guide to de-identification, focussing on operational advice”.
 The guide will assist organisations that handle personal information to de-identify their data effectively.